 by Philip Cole, former European civil servant

-Brexit will affect millions of citizens – UK citizens living, travelling or working in the EU and EU citizens living, travelling or working in the UK.
+buy you a drank lyrics Brexit will affect millions of citizens – UK citizens living, travelling or working in the EU and EU citizens living, travelling or working in the UK.
 To safeguard them we need a comprehensive agreement which will guarantee common high social and employment standards.
 Given the current COVID-19 pandemic, conducting and concluding the negotiations is a challenge; the UK needs to work swiftly and constructively with the EU to reach a partnership agreement before the end of the transition period.

 It’s a question of upholding fundamental rights at work; occupational health and safety, fair working conditions and employment standards, and information, consultation and rights at company level and restructuring.

 If the partnership agreement cannot be achieved by the end of the transition period, UK citizens working in any of the EU countries will suffer – and so will UK citizens working in the UK because there is a risk of dumbing down of standards.